Men are not interested in the clothing of celebrities.

-At the most, the endorsement of a film star, a magazine or a fashion brand is a shortcut, a sanction.
+At the most, the endorsement of a film star, a magazine or a fashion brand is an endorsement, a shortcut.
 A man’s number one priority is not looking stupid, and popular culture is a safety blanket.

 Tell him why his suit is better made than his friend’s.
 Tell him why dry cleaning is shortening the life of his shirts.
-Tell him why this particular leather jacket will look much better the worse it is treated – all it needs is some wax once a year.
+Tell him why this particular leather jacket will look much better the worse it is treated (all it needs is some wax once a year).

 But information can be hard to come by, or is covered in an off-putting sheen of fashion and femininity.

 This is the lining that runs down the front of the jacket and gives it structure.
 It’s why the front feels different to the back.
 The canvas can be sewn in, so it can move with you and your movements, or glued.

 You can always spot a glued or fused jacket because the lapels are flat and lifeless – over time the points will stand away from the jacket, such is their artificial stiffness.
 Cheap, high-street suits are fused.

 Any good suit will have floating canvas in at least the top half of the jacket – from Austin Reed to Gieves & Hawkes to Canali.
 It is the minimum standard you should expect.

 Canali and Ralph Lauren use handwork, for example.
 It’s easy to spot this: just turn up the collar and look at the stitches that attach it to the back of the jacket.
 If they are at all irregular, it is hand sewn.

 Tiny stitches up the edge of a lapel, known as pick stitching, used to be a sign of quality.
-Now it is often reproduced by machine to try to give the impression of a handmade suit.
-Not only does that kind of fakery undermine a suit’s style, but it gives you a pretty good idea of the company’s manufacturing priorities.
+Now they are often reproduced by machine to try to give the impression of a handmade suit.
+(Bespoke example below.)

 I recommend avoiding an extremely lightweight cloth: it won’t last that long.
 The same goes for a shiny cloth: it looks cheap and will only look cheaper.
 And if you’re going to wear the suit regularly, invest in two pairs of trousers.
 It seems expensive until you realise the alternative is a second suit.